scoobybejesus/cryptools/README.md

 The default home currency is USD, but anything can be substituted.
 This type of tool may be useful, for example, when preparing to file taxes.

+The software has been tested on Mac and Linux.
+Testers/users are encouraged and welcome.

+---

 Given an input CSV file reflecting the user's entire cryptocurrency transaction history, the software will:

 * assign cost basis as of the date of purchase/exchange/receipt